matevz-kovacic/active-model/README.md

 Active Model attacked the benchmark from the public specification, reference implementation and evaluator, and reached a locally measured **0.997900** on this kernel — ≈**#8** on the board at the time — in its first 4 hours, before human research steering began.

 **Autonomy boundary.** Active Model produced every implementation, experiment, measurement and attribution in this campaign.
-A human research lead set strategy and, after the first measured round, named specific techniques to try (per-thread ownership width, asynchronous shared-memory staging, chunked max-state).
+A human research lead set strategy and, after the first measured round, named specific techniques to try (wider per-thread ownership, asynchronous shared-memory staging, moving max-state off the dependency chain).
 The model implemented and adjudicated 13 such proposals against its own measurements — adopting 3 and refuting 10 with identified mechanisms — and independently found the largest single defect of the campaign: a compiler-flag regression costing ~1.6× on the hot path.

 > **The first 4 autonomous hours reached a locally measured 0.997900 — ≈#8 on the board at the time.
 Model-generated engineering under human research direction reached #1.**